Elastic Graphs: Minimizing Dirichlet energy: Harmonic maps

 Proposition~\ref{prop:tt-curve} tells us that (\ref{item:harmonic-tt}) implies~(\ref{item:harmonic-curve}).

 Lemma~\ref{lem:tight} tells us that (\ref{item:harmonic-tt}) or (\ref{item:harmonic-curve}) implies~(\ref{item:harmonic-global}).

-Finally, to prove existence, let $g \in \PL^*[f]$ be any constant-derivative map.
+To prove existence, let $g$ be any constant-derivative map.
 Then $\Dir[f] \le \Dir(g)$.
-For each edge~$e$, this gives an upper bound on possible values of $\abs{f'(e)}$ for any minimizer; let~$D$ be a bound for all edges.
-Then $\Dir$ is a continuous function on the compact complex $\PL^*[f]_{\le D}$, and therefore has a global minimum, which is harmonic. \end{proof}
+For each edge~$e$, this gives an upper bound on possible values of $\abs{f'(e)}$ for any minimizer.
+Then, as in the proof of Theorem~\ref{thm:weak-stretch}, there are only finitely many combinatorial types below this bound, and for each combinatorial type there is a compact space of piecewise-linear maps.
+There is therefore a global minimum for $\Dir(f)$, which is harmonic. \end{proof}